 - Cervical screening in these much younger women may do more harm than good.
 Women may be very anxious and worried about abnormalities that eventually go away anyway.
 Also, there is the potential for harm to occur, as these women might end up being over-treated.
 This would mean removing cells from the cervix earlier than was needed, perhaps without waiting for the problems to go away by themselves.

-It is really important that women in England, Wales and Northern Ireland (especially sexually active women) do not miss their first invitation for cervical screening at age 25.
+It is really important that women in England, Scotland, Wales and Northern Ireland (especially sexually active women) do not miss their first invitation for cervical screening at age 25.
 Otherwise, there is the potential (especially if the woman has been sexually active since her teenage years) for abnormalities in the cervix to become more serious.
 So, the main risk of starting the screening programme at age 25, is that some women might miss their first invitation.
 However, since this was changed, initially in England, experts have been following up the effect.
 There has not been a rise in cancers in this age group, so it seems safe.
-Scotland plan to change to start screening from age 25 in 2016.

 Can I have my cervical screening test or colposcopy when I am having my period?